EBI-Metagenomics/pydantic-ro-crates/README.md

-# Pydantic-RO-Crate
+# Pydantic-RO-Crates

 ## Overview

-Pydantic-RO-Crate is a Python library for preparing RO-Crates using Pydantic types.
+Pydantic-RO-Crates is a Python library for preparing RO-Crates using Pydantic types.
 It supports the building of json-ld RO-Crate metadata graphs, as well as preparing rich HTML previews of them.

 ![Composite screenshots of subset of code from this README example and the rendered html previews](media/pydantic-ro-crate.png "Composite diagram and screenshot")